MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-authentication-sso.md

 This article shows how to use the Single sign on (SSO) feature in a bot.
 To do so, it uses a *consumer* bot, also known as *root* bot, to interact with a *skill* bot.

-Once the user  signs in the root bot, she is "automatically" signed in each skill bot she uses through the root.
+Once the users sign in the root bot, they are "automatically" signed in each skill bot they might use through the root bot.
 This is because of SSO.
-Without it the user would have to sign in every time she communicates with a different skill bot.
+Without it the users would have to sign in every time they communicate with a different skill bot.

 > [!NOTE]
-> The *consumer* bot is also called *root* or *parent* bot.\
-> The *skill* bot is also called *child* bot.\
+> The *consumer* bot is also called *root* or *parent* bot.
+The *skill* bot is also called *child* bot.\
-> The article uses **root** bot and **skill** bot.\
+> This article uses the terms **root** bot and **skill** bot.\
-> With skills, the root and skill bots are separate bots, running on potentially different servers, each with its own separate memory and state.
+> With skills, the root and skill are separate bots, running on potentially different servers, each with its own separate memory and state.

 ### Web Chat and Direct Line considerations